Adopted by Council: February 2020

 7.4 The investment managers of financial assets will provide the following information on at least a quarterly basis: valuation of investments, transaction report, cash reconciliation, performance analysis and commentary.

 7.5 The Investment Committee, chaired by the President, has oversight of and monitors the investment assets.
 The Committee meets once a term and will review the information provided by the investment managers at each meeting.
-The investment managers of active portfolios are required to present in person to the Committee on a termly basis.
+The investment managers of active portfolios will be required to present in person to the Committee as the Committee sees fit, normally on a termly basis.

 7.6 Performance of the Long Term Funds will be measured against inflation and agreed market indices.
 The return of the Short Term Funds will be monitored against benchmark cash rates.